gumyr/cq_warehouse/README.md

 - `cq_object` (cq.Solid) : cadquery Solid object

 ### Screw
-As the parent class of all other screw and bolt classes it isn't intended for end users.
+As the base class of all other screw and bolt classes it isn't intended for end users.
 ### SocketHeadCapScrew
 ![SocketHeadCapScrew](doc/socketheadcapscrew.png)